The Groovy History of an Iconic ’70s Home Feature: Wood Paneling

 Credit: Getty Images/Thomas Jackson

-Wood paneling as we know it now exploded onto the scene during the post-WWII housing boom.
+Wood paneling as it’s known today exploded onto the scene during the post-WWII housing boom.
 With soldiers returning home from war in droves and the U.S. enjoying a period of economic prosperity, houses were constructed en masse and in record time.
-With this period of development utilizing prefab housing and easy-to-assemble and inexpensive materials, wood paneled walls made their retro debut.
-Between the 1950s and 1960s, when mid-century modern design changed the game for architecture and design forever, wooden walls served the purpose of showcasing nature within the home’s interior.
-With wood grain on display, the massive windows of MCM homes complemented the home’s earthy materials.
+With this period of development utilizing prefab housing and easy-to-assemble and inexpensive materials, wood-paneled walls made their debut once again.

 The 1970s seem to be manifesting everywhere these days, and with good reason.
-Those moody colors, the myriad of textiles, the open-floor living space concept and back-to-nature basics are, as the kids say, A Vibe.
-Next time you come across a preserved retro wood paneled wall in all its groovy glory, take a second to appreciate its epic journey through time.
+Those moody colors, the myriad of textiles, the open-floor living space concept, and back-to-nature basics are, as the kids say, “a vibe.”
+Next time you come across a preserved retro wood-paneled wall in all its groovy glory, take a second to appreciate its epic journey through time.